jtarrio/pascual/manual/chapter2.md

 Try declaring different program names.
 I already told you it needs to be a single word, but try adding numbers, like `program Number1`, or `program 1stProgram`.
 Try some symbols too, like the underscore (`_`) or the hyphen (`-`).
 What works?
 What does not work?

-This program was given to you in four lines.
+This program was written in four lines.
 What happens if you just mash everything together in a single line?
 What if you split a line in two?
+Does it matter where you split the line?

 Feel free to play around as much as you like.
-You can't break anything by accident; the worst thing that will happen is that Pascual will give you an error message.
+You won't break anything; the worst thing that will happen is that Pascual will give you an error message.
 So just make changes, try them, read the error messages, try to fix them, and have fun!

 ## Writing the second program